 Technical writers can be either independent freelancers or in-house employees.

-Freelancers work for a range of clients to prepare their technical documents.
+Freelancer writers work for a range of clients to prepare their technical documents.
 As a freelancer, you can choose your clients and subject areas.
-In addition, freelancers are in charge of their own business and working hours.
+In addition, freelancers are in charge of their own businesses and working hours.
 With a growing need for technical writing and online freelance platforms, there are lots of contracts available for both new and experienced freelancers.

 There is a big advantage for technical employees, such as engineers and analysts, to add technical writing to their skillset.
 Communication is a challenge for many companies.
 It is difficult to make the best business decisions without clearly communicated information from the technical departments.
 An employee who can bridge the gap between technical and business will be of great value in most companies.

-As a freelancer, technical writing jobs can be found on a number of online platforms.
+As a freelance writer, technical writing jobs can be found on a number of online platforms.
 The most popular include:

 Of course, your professional network is likely a good source of technical writing opportunities.

 As an in-house employee, discuss your interest with your supervisor and offer your writing skills during project planning meetings.